 Each year, PPL recognizes the efforts of seven of those volunteers that have truly moved mountains in the organizations they serve.

 We commend all of PPL’s volunteers and give special recognition to the following employees:

 2020 PPL Volunteer of the Year

 A scientist and life-long learner, Meg Welker isn’t afraid to get her hands dirty during a United Way Day of Caring landscaping project.
 Nor is she afraid to teach STEM concepts to students and the public in a formal setting.

-“Meg is a natural leader and full of enthusiasm that is contagious,” says Alana Roberts, who nominated Welker, a PPL senior environmental professional.
+“Meg is a natural leader and full of enthusiasm that is contagious,” says Alana Roberts, who nominated Welker, an environmental project manager.
 “She is a successful volunteer because she goes out of her way to see a project through to the end.
 She is reliable, enthusiastic, committed and genuine.”

 Welker is past president of the Wayne-Pike Chapter of the Pennsylvania State University Alumni Association and continues to be active with the group planning and conducting volunteer and fundraising activities.

 She also frequently speaks to students about the importance of STEM, volunteers for PPL’s Cover to Cover literacy program, and serves on the PPL Foundation Northeast Grant Review Team.

 Welker knows how to rally her fellow co-workers as a long-standing team captain for the PPL United Way campaign and coordinating projects, such as the recent sock collection for the homeless.